midzer/beerbase/content/breweries/hoppin-frog-brewery/frosted-frog-christmas-ale.md

 srm: 0
 upc: 0
 ---
 The essence of Christmas is captured in this very bottle you are holding.
-Perfectly blended spices compliment Frosted Frogâ€™s rich malt flavors, creating the ultimate Christmas experience.
+Perfectly blended spices compliment Frosted Frog’s rich malt flavors, creating the ultimate Christmas experience.
 Celebrate the holidays as you savor this very special seasonal offering.